low-res/ko-fielddefinitions/readme.md

 options:        if type is "relation" options hold the options the user can choose from

 validation:     function that returns true/false

+renderRaw:      boolean. if true the fieldvalue is rendered as rawHTML to e.g. a sortabletable

 ### Collection